 Answer: B. To do this, the telescope was fitted with three cutting-edge instruments.

-The key to answering this question type correctly is comparing the style of the answers with the style of the passage.
-This takes time, but it works.
+To answer this question type, compare the style of each answer choice to the style of the passage.
+This takes a little time, but it’s reliable.

-The difference between getting these questions right and wrong is about 15 seconds.
+The difference between getting these questions right and wrong is often about 15 seconds.

-On style questions, use this strategy and in this order:
+On style questions, use this strategy in this order:

-We’ll be honest.
-These questions take longer than most ACT English questions.
-So be prepared to spend time on them.
+These questions often take longer than most ACT English questions, so plan to spend extra time.

-As you read, look for clues the question will give you.
-The clues are the specific words that tell us what to look for in the answers or the essay.
+Unless you have a photographic memory, you’ll probably need to read the question 2-3 times.
+As you read, look for clues: specific words that tell you what to look for in the answer choices or in the passage.

 Here’s an example:

-If you don’t mark the clues, you’re more likely to forget what you’re looking for.
-If that happens, the ACT English will trick you into choosing an option that “sounds good” over an option that actually answers the question.
+If you don’t mark the clues, it’s easier to forget what you’re looking for.
+Then the ACT can pull you toward an option that “sounds good” instead of the option that actually answers the question.

 Short answer: annotating helps organize your thoughts.

-Some students resist annotating because they worry it will slow them down.
-This is a reasonable concern.
+Some students worry that annotating will slow them down.
+That’s a reasonable concern.

-A scratchy, asymmetrical oval is just as effective as a perfect circle.
-Just do it and move on.
-It may take a bit more time, but you’ll nearly double your accuracy on these questions if you do so.
+A rough, uneven oval works just as well as a perfect circle.
+Make the mark and move on.
+It may take a little extra time, but it can significantly improve your accuracy on these questions.

 Sign up for free to take 8 quiz questions on this topic